Death of the Greatest Climate Capitalist

 May 9 2026

-This 2004 interview with Charlie Rose is an astounding Ted Turner tour de force of all of Ted’s talents, learnings on display delivered with humility and humor beyond compare:
+This 2004 interview with Charlie Rose is an astounding Ted Turner tour de force of all of his talents and learnings on display, delivered with humility and humor beyond compare:

 &t=1118s